 One of Vienna’s oldest coffee houses offers a bit of respite from one of the busiest streets.
 Café Ritter sits halfway up the city’s main shopping precinct.

-- Quite busy with customers from across the local spectrum
+- Customers from across the local spectrum

 - See also: